NAACP v. Claiborne Hardware Co.

 National Association for the Advancement of Colored People v.
-Claiborne Hardware Co., 458 U.S. 886 (1982), was a landmark decision of the United States Supreme Court ruling 8–0 (Marshall did not participate in the decision) that although states have broad power to regulate economic activities, they cannot prohibit peaceful advocacy of a politically motivated boycott.
+Claiborne Hardware Co., 458 U.S. 886 (1982), is a landmark decision of the United States Supreme Court ruling that the broad power of states to regulate economic activities does not include prohibiting peaceful advocacy of a politically motivated boycott.

 Facts

 The Claiborne County courthouse at which the march took place.

 In March 1966, black citizens of Port Gibson, Mississippi, and other areas of Claiborne County presented white elected officials with a list of particularized demands for racial equality and racial integration.
 After not receiving a satisfactory response, a local National Association for the Advancement of Colored People (NAACP) meeting at the First Baptist Church had several hundred black residents vote to place a boycott on white merchants in the area.

 In February 1967, Port Gibson employed its first black police officer, and the boycott was lifted.
 In April 1968, during the unrest following the assassination of Martin Luther King Jr., two Port Gibson police officers shot and killed a young black man, Roosevelt Jackson.
 On April 19, 1968, the field secretary of the NAACP for Mississippi, Charles Evers, led a march to the Claiborne County courthouse and demanded for the entire Port Jefferson police force to be discharged.
 When the demand was not met, the boycott on the merchants was reimposed.
 On April 21, Evers made a speech in which he said, "If we catch any of you going into these racist stores, we're going to break your damn neck."
 During the boycott, individuals known as "Black Hats" or "Deacons" stood outside stores to identify black people who broke the boycott.
 The names of those who were identified were published in a black newspaper, and the names were read aloud at NAACP meetings.
 In at least 10 instances, individuals who violated the boycott experienced instances of violence, including shots fired into their homes, bricks thrown through their windshields, and tires on their cars slashed.
 Five of the incidents occurred in 1966 and were not correlated to Evers' speech, and the other five were undated and so were discarded from the court case.
 That resulted in the court finding no grounds for incitation of violence and noting, "For similar reasons, the judgment against Evers cannot be separately justified, nor can liability be imposed upon him on the basis of speeches that he made, because those speeches did not incite violence or specifically authorize the use of violence."

 On October 31, 1969, seventeen of the merchants sued in the Chancery Court of Hinds County, 146 individuals, the NAACP, and Mississippi Action for Progress (MAP) in state court to recover losses caused by the boycott and to enjoin future boycott activity.